How to get started¶

 If you’re looking for more information, here are a few digestible resources on how they work:

-V2 features a single node hub-and-spoke system over which transactions are routed.
+The current network features a hub-and-spoke topology over which transactions are routed.
 Anyone can run a Connext node as a service provider to connect users to each other.
 Connext clients open channels to this node and can then make commitments to any other client connected to the same node.
 In Connext, users’ funds annd transactions are entirely noncustodial - the node never holds your value at all.

 Note that this iteration of Connext is not censorship resistant.
 It is currently possible for a node to block a user’s commitments to other users, thereby stopping the user from making instant/offchain transfers.
 Even if this were to happen, users are always able to withdraw their funds to any account or wallet on the base blockchain.
 For a detailed overview of the trust assumptions and limitations that exist at present, please read System Limitations.